All Episodes

 Yeah, definitely need to know what Flo Rida thinks about tax policy.

-After cabinet officials met with leaders of the organization in the West Wing, AIDS posted a video and a statement on the White House blog.
+Anyway, after cabinet officials met with leaders of the organization in the West Wing, AIDS posted a video and a statement on the White House blog.

-Van Jones, an Obama environmental advisor, said 9-11 would be an opportunity to, in his words, connect to find other people in your peer group who are also passionate about repowering America, but also greening up America and cleaning up America.
+Van Jones, an Obama environmental advisor, said 9-11 would be an opportunity to, in his words, connect, to find other people in your peer group who are also passionate about repowering America, but also greening up America and cleaning up America.

 No.